Skip to Main Content

 Values:

 Since Mount St. Mary’s Seminary & School of Theology is concerned not only with the formation of the mind of a person but also with the formation of character, academic honesty is expected of all students.
 The institution highly values the virtue of justice: giving another person his or her due.
 In addition to rendering justice to each student in the classroom, a student ought to acknowledge the debt of gratitude owed to other writers and scholars with respect to language and ideas.
-Mount St. Mary’s students are expected to hold themselves to the highest professional, academic and moral norms in acknowledging and citing the work of others in the academic
+Mount St. Mary’s students are expected to hold themselves to the highest professional, academic and moral norms in acknowledging and citing the work of others in the academic community.
+To act without integrity in the academic realm through cheating or plagiarism is a violation of justice; it is a form of stealing.

 Practices: